House of the Vettii: Herakles and Auge

-The only surviving mythological scene in the triclinium next to the small peristyle is Herakles and Auge, painted on south wall.
+The only surviving mythological scene in the triclinium next to the small peristyle is Herakles and Auge, painted on the south wall.
 This scene depicts the myth of the rape of Auge, who was the daughter of the King of Taega and the priestess of Athena, by a drunken Herakles.
 The union resulted in the conception of Telephus.

 Auge crouches on one knee on the bank of a stream in the center of the scene.
 She lifts the sacred peplos of Athena from the water with a lowered right hand.
 Her left arm is extended to repeal the obviously drunk Herakles.
 Herakles leans to the left and his right leg is bent back to indicate him stumbling.
 He attempts to support himself with his club in his left hand.
 Herakles wears only a lion skin wrapped around his right arm and draped across his back.
 With his right hand he grabs an edge of Auge's mantle, which only covers her legs and back.
-Herakles bow and quiver hang from a strap on his left wrist.
+Herakles' bow and quiver hang from a strap on his left wrist.
 A female companion stands to the left of Auge.
 She holds an edge of the peplos with her right hand and uses her left hand to ward off Herakles.
 Behind the three figures are two females.
 One wears green leaves in her hair and long green garment ornamented with a Gorgoneion.
 She looks to Auge's companion and raises a kantharos above Auge's head, tilted slightly to be poured.
 In her left palm she holds a shallow dish or crown.
 The second figure has large, green, outspread wings and a blue nimbus behind her head.
 The figure grasps the female companion's outstretched left arm.